HypeCheck

 What the Science Says

 Aquamin F is a multimineral supplement derived from the marine red algae Lithothamnion sp., naturally rich in calcium (around 32%) plus over 72 trace minerals from its oceanic origin.
-Early clinical research suggests it may support calcium metabolism more effectively than standard calcium carbonate, producing longer-lasting suppression of parathyroid hormone (PTH) after meals in premenopausal women.
-A small pilot study in people with knee osteoarthritis found that 2400 mg per day over 12 weeks improved walking distance and range of motion compared to placebo during partial NSAID withdrawal, though pain scores did not significantly differ.
+Early clinical research suggests it may support calcium metabolism more effectively than standard calcium carbonate — showing longer suppression of parathyroid hormone after meals in premenopausal women.
+A small pilot study in knee osteoarthritis patients found improvements in walking distance and range of motion at 2400 mg/day over 12 weeks, though pain scores did not significantly improve.

 What It Doesn't Do

-Not proven to treat or reverse osteoarthritis — the joint study was tiny and showed no improvement in pain scores.
-Don't expect it to replace your prescribed medications.
+Not proven to eliminate joint pain — the OA study showed no significant improvement in pain scores.
+Don't expect it to replace your doctor-prescribed medications.
 No evidence it builds bone density long-term.
-The trace mineral content sounds impressive but there's no proof those extras do anything meaningful at these doses.
-Not a substitute for a balanced diet.
+The mineral diversity sounds impressive, but most of those 72 trace minerals are present in tiny amounts with no proven benefit at these doses.
+Not a cure for osteoarthritis.

 Evidence-Based Benefits